 Israel Knapp Jr. inherited the tavern in 1783.
 When he died in 1790, it became the home of his widow, Margaret.
 In 1813, it was sold to the Tracy family.

-In 1901 Colonel H. H. Adams and friends raised $7,125.00 to purchase the historic Putnam Cottage property.
-In 1902 the deed signed by Colonel H. H. Adams was presented to the newly formed Israel Putnam House Association to preserve and maintain as a museum.
-The property is held in trust by the said Israel Putnam House Association for the use and benefit of the Putnam Hill Chapter, Daughters of the American Revolution, Incorporated, as long as the said corporation shall exist, and upon its dissolution they do hereby certify that said property shall thereafter be held by the said Israel Putnam House Association for the benefit of the citizens of the Town of Greenwich.
+In 1901 members of the Putnam Hill Chapter DAR contributed donations of $7,125.00 to purchase the historic Knapp Tavern property.
+In 1902 the deed signed by Colonel H. H. Adams was presented to the newly formed Israel Putnam House Association to preserve and maintain the property as a Chapter House for the use and benefit of the Putnam Hill Chapter, Daughters of the American Revolution, Incorporated.

 In 1968, the discovery of rare fieldstone fireplaces marked the beginning of restoration of the cottage to its appearance when it was the Knapp’s home and then Knapp’s Tavern.
 Restoration included the cottage, barn, carriage shed, colonial gardens and special exterior illumination resembling moonlight.